 The portal is designed to facilitate the coordination between government institutions, and build a base to simplify difficult administrative procedures.
 It is helping to reduce bureaucratic hurdles and complexity and to create economic opportunities, particularly for small and medium-sized enterprises and business associations like the Samoa Association of Manufacturers and Exporters.

-At the end of the project, an independent evaluation will be conducted.
+At the end of the project, an independent evaluation was conducted.

 Pacific islands build new economic links with UNCTAD help